skyfloogle/gm8x_fix/README.md

 # gm8x_fix
-gm8x_fix is a patcher that fixes certain issues in games made with GameMaker 8.x.
+gm8x_fix is a patcher that fixes certain issues in games made with GameMaker 7.0, 8.0, and 8.1.
 You can download the latest release from the [Releases](https://github.com/skyfloogle/gm8x_fix/releases/latest) tab.

 # How do I use it?